gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/style.md

 ```

 2. Save your changes to StockWatcher.java and then press Refresh in the browser running development mode to see them.
-    *  The the header row in the flex table displays white italic headings against a blue background.
+    *  The header row in the flex table displays white italic headings against a blue background.

 ### Implementing the Remaining Secondary Style Changes for StockWatcher